ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/a_session 1.md

 ## Personal Notes and research following this session
 "Fork" means to create a personal copy of a repository which is stored on a personal account.
 Any Modifications to the copy will not transfer to the original.

+Github is where software developers can create and share code

 Raspberry Pi
 ---------------------------------------------------
 The Raspberry Pi OS is based on the Debian linux distribution.